Meaning of Petty Cash

 Every organization requires cash for their day to day expenditures.
 Not every expense can be paid through a bank cheque or bank transfer.
-Tiny expenditure needs to be settled through cash only.
-At the same time, few receipts need to be settled in cash such as scrap sales, etc.
+Small expenditure needs to be settled through cash only.
+At the same time, few receipts need to be settled in cash, such as scrap sales, etc.

 How Petty Cash Works?

-Petty Cash is a small amount of cash that needs to be kept in the office for the utilization of daily small expenditures.
-A person who is in possession of the cash in the organization is generally called cashier.
+Petty Cash is a small amount of cash that needs to be kept in the office for the utilization of small daily expenditures.
+A person who has the cash in the organization is generally called cashier.
 The same person is responsible for the appropriate accounting of each cash transaction done through him.
 All the incomes and expenses which are practically not possible to settle through a bank need to be settled none other than cash (no barter transaction in a modern economy).

 Generally, the following expenditures paid in cash;

 - Day to day snacks, tea for employees;